Hurricane preparedness in New Orleans: Levee preparations and funding issues

-Bush request: $2.9 million

 While no detailed proposals had yet been made to augment the New Orleans levee system to be capable of withstanding a category 4 or greater hurricane, in October 2004, the Corps of Engineers submitted a proposal to Congress requesting US$4 Million to fund a preliminary study for such a plan.
 Congress tabled the proposal, never addressing it on the floor, citing budgetary concerns resulting from the Iraq War.
 A senior Corps official made an off-hand estimate that this project would require approximately $1 Billion dollars and would take 20 years, stating "It's possible to protect New Orleans from a Category 5 hurricane... we've got to start.
 To do nothing is tantamount to negligence."
 Whether or not such additional funding might have been capable of preventing the extensive flooding in New Orleans caused by Katrina, is a matter that has yet to be determined.

 Starting in 2003, federal spending on the Southeast Louisiana Project was substantially reduced.
 Lt.
 General Carl Strock, Chief of Engineers at the Corps of Engineers, said that, "at the time that these levees were designed and constructed, it was felt that that was an adequate level given the probability of an event like this occurring."
 Strock also said that he did not believed that funding levels contributed to the disaster, commenting that, "the intensity of this storm simply exceeded the design capacity of this levee."
 Strock also told reporters that the Corps of Engineers "had a 200- or 300-year level of protection.
 That means that an event that we were protecting from might be exceeded every 200 or 300 years."

 From 2001 through 2005, the Bush administration battled with Congress to cut a total of approximately 67% from the budgetary requests from the Corps of Engineers for levee augmentation projects in the New Orleans area, but ultimately settled with Congress on a 50% cut in these budgetary requests.
 In February 2004, Al Naomi, a project manager for the Corps of Engineers, stated that, "I've got at least six levee construction contracts (in the New Orleans area where funding has been cut) that need to be done to raise the levee protection back to where it should be (because of settling).
 Right now I owe my contractors about US$5 Million.
 And we're going to have to pay them interest."